Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications

 \subsection{Impact of coarse-level training (SL-LBFGS vs. TL-LBFGS)}

 As a next step, we investigate the impact of coarse-level training on the convergence of the proposed preconditioner.
 In this experiment, we fix the size of the overlap to $\delta = 1$ and the number of local iterations to $k_{s}=50$.
 At the same time, we vary the number of coarse-level iterations $k_{0}$ and the number of subdomains $N_{sd}$, such that $k_{0} \in \{0, 25, 50\}$ and $N_{sd} \in \{2, 4, 8\}$. \Cref{fig:comparison_coarse} illustrates the obtained results.
-As we can see, the loss function decays more rapidly as the number of coarse iterations $k_{0}$ increases, suggesting that incorporating coarse-level training significantly improves the convergence rate of the proposed TL-LBFGS method.
+As we can see, the loss function decays more rapidly for a sufficient number of coarse iterations $k_{0}$, suggesting that incorporating coarse-level training significantly improves the convergence rate of the proposed TL-LBFGS method.
 However, because the coarse-level training process is sequential and cannot be parallelized, an increased number of coarse-level iterations increases the computational cost.
-As a consequence, to achieve the tradeoff between the computational cost and the improvement in the convergence speed, we keep $k_{0}$ fairly low for all subsequent numerical experiments, i.e., between $25$ and $50$.
+Moreover, we would like to remark that the coarse-level model is guaranteed to approximate the fine-level model only in the local neighborhood of the current fine-level iterate and is therefore inherently local.
+Consequently, performing too many $k_{0}$ nonlinear steps on the coarse level may cause the coarse-level model to no longer be consistent with the fine-level model, which can in turn degrade overall convergence.
+To balance computational cost with improvements in convergence speed, we keep $k_{0}$ fairly low for all subsequent numerical experiments, i.e., between $25$ and $50$.